Strung000/DeTintX/README.md

 - This thing is by no means a professional-grade piece of code - I am just a hobbyist.
 That being said, it really shouldn't impact performance.
 It's just some simple color manipulation.

 FEEDBACK/SUPPORT
-- Leave a comment OR...
 - Contact me thru Discord - Strung#8013
-- No need to endorse or shill or whatever.
-Just enjoy using the shader.